Even if you’ve never opened a history book, you’ve heard of Normandy.

 Travelers typically come to Normandy for the somber remembrance of D-Day, but they may stay or return for another reason.
 Normandy is steeped in food culture, great restaurants, cider and brandy, and beautiful beaches forgotten by many tourists who head South instead.

-Here is our guide to this amazing region of northern France.
+Here is our guide with all of the top things to do in Normandy, an amazing region of northern France.

 Start by booking a sweet flight deal to Paris, which is perfectly situated to hop up to Normandy.

 Begin your tour of the region by booking a train from Paris to Rouen, at about $15-$20 one way.
 Stay a night or two and then rent a car.
 It may not be necessary, but your own set of wheels will give you the freedom to experience the region and make impulse stops at cute little villages or apple brandy distilleries along the way.

 There are so many great cities and villages scattered throughout Normandy, you’ll want to stay in more than one spot.
 And that’s easy, as there are plenty of boutique hotels and tons of reasonable Airbnbs.

 While a trip to Paris makes more sense during the cheaper shoulder seasons of early spring or fall, Normandy is outstanding in the summertime.
 There are tourists, but far fewer than you’ll find in major European cities.
 And the weather here in June and July is mild, reaching mid to upper 70s in the day and cooling off into the 50s at night.

 Just don’t head for Normandy in August.
 Many of the restaurants and shops close for the entire month while owners take off for their annual vacations.

 Normandy is not wine country.
 It’s apple country.